ericwuchn/gamedevportfolio/README.md

 -	Unity / C#
 -	An arcade racing project
--	Scripted the game with existing models
+-	Engineered the game with existing models
 -	Designed & Implemented the UI system
 -	Fine-tuned graphics and fluid gameplay<br><br>